aaguy-hue/8-Bit/README.md

  - Connect 4 game (AI coming in future!)
  - Tic Tac Toe (with an AI, difficulty modes coming soon!)
  - Rock Paper Scissors
- - ~~Voting to create channel!~~ (feature removed due to potentially creating ping spam in its form as it was previously)

 ## Contributing